Can EHR Optimization help overcome dissatisfaction with your EHR?

 EHR Adoption Rates

 By clearing this adoption hurdle, physician practices looked as if they were finally ready to reap the long-promised efficiency and clinical improvement benefits associated with EHRs.
 Unfortunately, though, many healthcare organizations have ultimately struggled to realize these benefits.
-Fast forward to today – and healthcare organizations are now looking to make the most of their EHRs through optimization efforts while some others are staring all over with replacement systems.
+Fast forward to today – and healthcare organizations are now looking to make the most of their EHRs through optimization efforts while some others are staring all over with replacement EHRs.

 Dealing with EHR Dissatisfaction